Mikescher/BefunUtils/README.md

 BefunGen
 ========

-A tool for generating Befunge-93 Programs out of a imperative-programming-language (TextFunge)
+A tool for generating Befunge-93 Programs out of a imperative-programming-language (TextFunge).
+**(Over time this has more become my collection of various Befunge tools.
+Many of them are quite useful alone but still, most are centered around BefunGen.)**

 *Download:* [mikescher.de](http://www.mikescher.de/programs/view/BefunGen)
 *Manual:* [mikescher.de](http://www.mikescher.de/programs/view/BefunGen)